India: Tata Ultra Mega-01/Mundra and Anjar

 Complaint

-In June 2011, a complaint representing various potentially affected fishing communities was filed with the CAO.
-The complaint raises issues related to the project’s social and environmental impact on fishing communities, specifically: deterioration of water quality and fish populations, blocked access to fishing and drying sites, forced displacement of fishermen, community health impacts due to air emissions, and destruction of natural habitats, particularly mangroves.
-The complainants also believe the impacts on their fishing communities were not adequately identified and mitigated, and the cumulative impact of the project was not adequately assessed.
+The complaint raised concerns about the project’s social and environmental impact on fishing communities, specifically: deterioration of water quality and fish populations, blocked access to fishing and drying sites, forced displacement of fishermen, community health impacts due to air emissions, and destruction of natural habitats, particularly mangroves.
+The complainants also argued that IFC and CGPL did not adequately identify and mitigate the impacts on fishing communities, and that the project’s cumulative impacts were not adequately assessed.

 Action

-In September 2017, CAO concluded a compliance appraisal of a second complaint related to the potential impacts of the Mundra Ultra Mega Power Plant on local communities, which addresses substantially similar compliance issues.
+In September 2017, CAO concluded a compliance appraisal of a second complaint related to the project (CGPL-02), which raised similar concerns.
 CAO decided to merge the two cases for ongoing monitoring.

 Status